- To manage parts in EMDECS, open the Parts menu and select Part Master.

 Part settings are located under the

 There are several settings that can be viewed and modified using drop-down lists, including the product group, UOM (or unit of measure), markup group, warranty, manufacturer, and GL account group can be specified by selecting the appropriate option from the drop-down lists.

 The green plus signs next to a field can be clicked on to add a new option to the drop down list.
 To add new entries to lists, such as the product group, markup group, etc., click on the green plus signs.

 GL Account Group

 Add New Product Group

-Product Groups require a code and description with an
+Product Groups require a code and description with an optional notes field.

 Add Item Markup Group